RedBlizard/hypr-settings/README.md

-# Hypr Blizz Settings 1.0 RC1
+# Hypr Settings 1.0 RC1

 This applications supports you to customize your Hyprland installation.
 You can overwrite the existing configuration with custom values without adding complex configuration files.